Blog By Nikki Alvin-Smith

 - Remove string from all bales placed in the feeder to prevent accidental ingestion of twine by horses.
 I have seen horses caught up in loose uncut round bale twine left on the ground, that have resulted in serious rope type burns.
 It is also imperative to remove all halters, headcollars or cribbing collars from horses that have access to a hay feeder to prevent them becoming ensnared on the unit.

 When making your choice of feeder, consider not just the type of bale you feed, but also the size of your herd.
 All animals need to have access to the hay ration at the same time.
 Placement of two or three feeders in a field for a large herd is a good idea to minimize stress between pasture mates and maximize 24-hour availability of hay to all horses.

 As the use of slats in a hay feeder encourage a slower pace of hay ingestion, our feeders also provide an option to include slats on large square or large round bale feeder designs, to encourage healthy eating habits by your horses.

 Make certain that the hay feeder you choose is sturdy and secure and will not be easily knocked over.
 The hardware for closing a gate on the hay feeder should of good quality hardware and be of such design that a horse may not ‘Houdini’ it open.
 You’ll note that the feeders in the Horizon Structures line up all over a superior quality latching system to prevent such mischievous equine behavior.

 For any questions you may have concerning hay feeders offered at Horizon Structures, please don’t hesitate to give us a call.
 You can find the hay feeder selection here and there is a size and design suitable for every horse farm need.

-For more information or to request pricing visit our Equine Hay Feeder webpage HERE.
+For more information or to request pricing check out our Equine Hay Feeder webpage.